 The past couple years have brought amazing new additions to Walt Disney World.
 We flew on the backs of banshees in Pandora — The World of Avatar, transformed into toys in Andy’s backyard in Toy Story Land, and experienced magic come to life while watching Happily Ever After.
 And if you thought these were the most epic experiences that Walt Disney World has to offer, just wait until you visit the Most Magical Place on Earth in 2019.

 2019 is going to bring even more magic and fun to Walt Disney World Resort, with the biggest expansion being Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios.
-The immersive “Star Wars”-themed land will bring entirely new experiences to the theme park when it opens in late fall 2019, and while Disney hasn’t specified what that means exactly, many fans speculate December could be the land’s opening month.
-Although we don’t have an exact opening date of the land, we expect larger than normal crowds in the later quarter of the year.
+The immersive “Star Wars”-themed land will bring entirely new experiences to the theme park when it opens on August 29.
+In light of this, we expect larger than normal crowds in the late summer through the end of the year.

 Other new experiences and attractions are also set to premiere in 2019, including Mickey and Minnie’s Runaway Railway at Disney’s Hollywood Studios and an all-new fireworks spectacular at Epcot.
 Because of everything new coming to Walt Disney World in 2019 and fan-favorite events returning to the theme parks, we can expect what is known as the typical busy season to become even busier.